Blank white background with no objects or features visible.

 • Logging: Capturing and storing requests, responses, and metadata for debugging and analysis

-• Rate limiting: Prevent overuse of tokens or hitting provider rate limits
+• Rate limiting: Prevent overuse of tokens or hitting provider rate limits, which is why rate limiting in AI gateway becomes critical for production reliability.

 • Basic caching: Avoid repeat calls by storing previous responses